tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 \_\_

 The thing that has always bothered me most about Gare's death is this: they never found a body.
-I remember hearing that the recovery team found nothing but mud at the bottom of that swimming hole.
+I remember hearing that the recovery team dug up nothing but mud from the bottom of that swimming hole.

 There was no casket at his funeral.
 Afterwards, Carson, Leo and I sort of lost touch.
 It just wasn't the same without Gare.